-On a personal basis, I would like to thank Evelyn Gardiner who resigned as an employer nominated trustee director.
-I would like to thank her for her positive contribution as a Board member during her period of service.
-In addition, I would like to welcome David Lumsden to the Board as a member nominated trustee.
+On a personal basis, I would like to thank both Paul Goulder and Karl Lidgley, who resigned as member nominated Trustee Directors.
+I would like to thank them for their positive contribution as Board members during their periods of service.